What is B2B Content Marketing?

 7. B2B content needs to be targeted.

-Because B2B audiences tend to be more focused than B2C audiences (decision-makers at certain types of retail chains as opposed to all women earning above a certain income level, for example), B2B content needs to be more narrowly targeted than B2C content does.
-This can actually be a good thing, though, since you can analyze what your audience’s specific pain points are, and then go after them in a very focused way.
+Because B2B audiences tend to be more focused than B2C audiences, B2B content needs to be more narrowly targeted than B2C content.
+This can be a good thing, though, since you can analyze what your audience’s specific pain points are and then go after them in a very focused way.
 Your stories and humor can likewise be tailored to resonate with your target audiences.

-If someone can read your content without being able to hear and recognize your unique voice, you’ve got a problem.
-In order to be considered authoritative, you’ve got to craft a unique voice all your own.
+If someone can read your content without recognizing your unique voice, you’ve got a problem.
+To be considered authoritative, you’ve got to craft a voice that’s all your own.
 And how do you accomplish this?
-By letting your personality shine through, writing in a conversational style, and adding in touches of your own brand of humor or storytelling skills.
+By letting your personality shine through and adding touches of your brand of humor or storytelling skills.

 9. B2B content should be based on analytics.

 Not all writing styles are created equal.
 It could very well be that your first attempts at making your content more interesting won’t be received well by your audience.
 Most B2B content marketing takes some trial and error before the best course of action is settled upon, so don’t be afraid to experiment.

 Make sure that your content is relevant to your audience.
 Don’t just talk about things that you think are interesting – focus on the topics that your readers care about.
 If you can provide valuable information that is relevant to their needs, they’ll be more likely to stick around.
 Experiment with different techniques and watch your analytics, so you’ll know when you’ve hit upon the right style for your particular audience.